nbasilico/debian-mips/guides/install.md

 <tag>   <mountpoint>   9p   trans=virtio,version=9p2000.L,_netdev,msize=50000   0 0
 ```

-Note that `msize` should be set depending on the phisical drive on which the shared directory resides, as described in [the documentation](https://wiki.qemu.org/Documentation/9psetup#msize).
+Note that `msize` should be set depending on the physical drive on which the shared directory resides, as described in [the documentation](https://wiki.qemu.org/Documentation/9psetup#msize).

 ### Notes on 9pfs